-A method on neural style transfer proposed by Gatys et al. (2015; 2016) synthesizes an image which has the style of a given style image and the content of a given content image using a CNN.
+Gatys et al. proposed an algorithm on neural artistic style transfer [3], [4] which synthesizes an image which has the style of a given style image and the content of a given content image using a CNN.
 However, since their method requires both forward and backward computation iteratively to synthesize a stylized image, the processing time tends to be longer (several tens of seconds) even using a GPU.
-Then, to accelerate it, several works using feed-forward style transfer networks which require only one-time feed-forward computation to realize style transfer have been published so far (Johnson et al. (2016); Ulyanov et al. (2016a)).
-Johnson et al. (2016) proposed a perceptual loss to train a ConvDeconv-style network as a feed-forward style transfer network.
+Then, to accelerate it, several works using feed-forward style transfer networks which require only one-time feed-forward computation to realize style transfer have been published so far ([7], [10]).
+Johnson et al. [7] proposed a perceptual loss to train a ConvDeconv-style network as a feed-forward style transfer network.
 Their network can generate a stylized image for a given content image regarding a fixed pre-trained style in real-time.

-Although Johnson et al.'s feed-forward network can treat only one fixed style, recently Dumoulin et al. (2016) proposed a method to learn multiple styles with a ConvDeconv-style fast style transfer network.
-They used Instance Normalization (Ulyanov et al. (2016b)) instead of Batch Normalization (Ioffe & Szegedy (2015)) for normalization of activation signals, and they proposed to replace scale and bias parameters of instance normalization layers depending on the styles.
+Although Johnson et al.'s feed-forward network can treat only one fixed style, recently Dumoulin et al. [2] proposed a method to learn multiple styles with a ConvDeconv-style fast style transfer network.
+They used Instance Normalization ([11]) instead of Batch Normalization ([6]) for normalization of activation signals, and they proposed to replace scale and bias parameters of instance normalization layers depending on the styles.
 They call this as "conditional instance normalization".
 Although they showed that the fast style network where all the batch normalization layers were replaced with the conditional instance normalization layers had ability to learn 32 artistic styles at the same time, the transferable styles are limited to trained styles and their mixtures.

-More recently, a fast arbitrary style transfer method which can transfer even untrained styles has been proposed by Chen & Schmidr (2016).
-They obtained feature map activations of a given content image and a given style image by VGG16, modify the feature maps by swapping each content activation patch with its closet-matching style patch, and generate a stylized image using the pretrained inverse network which reconstructs a stylized image from the feature maps of the swapped activations.
-Their method is much faster than the original method by Gatys et al. (2015).
+More recently, a fast arbitrary style transfer method which can transfer even untrained styles has been proposed by [1].
+They obtained feature map activations of a given content image and a given style image by VGG16, modify the feature maps by swapping each content activation patch with its closet-matching style patch, and generate a stylized image using the pre-trained inverse network which reconstructs a stylized image from the feature maps of the swapped activations.
+Their method is much faster than the original method by [3].
 However, it takes more than one second to generate a stylized image, since style swapping is a little bit complicated processing.

 In this paper, we propose a feed-forward network for arbitrary style transfer.
-Our objective is the same as Chen & Schmidr (2016).
+Our objective is the same as [1].
 However, our approach is different from theirs.
-First we extend the fast neural style transfer network proposed by Johnson et al. (2016) by adding a conditional input so that it can learn multiple styles.
-We call this as "a conditional style transfer network" which is similar to "a network with conditional instance normalization" (Dumoulin et al. (2016)) in terms of its objective.
+First we extend the fast neural style transfer network proposed by [7] by adding a conditional input so that it can learn multiple styles.
+We call this as "a conditional style transfer network" which is similar to "a network with conditional instance normalization" ([2]) in terms of its objective.
 However, our network is simpler than theirs.
 While they have to prepare scale and shift parameters for all the instance normalization layers and for all the trained styles in the style transfer network, we add and connect a conditional input to the intermediate layer of the ConvDeconv-style network.